 NEW DELHI — India has plans to loft two new satellites over the next two years to boost its communications capability and augment current services.
 A proposal for the development and launch of GSAT-15 and-16 was approved at a June 28 meeting of the federal cabinet, says India’s finance minister, P. Chidambaram.
 GSAT-15 is expected to be built within the next 18 months, and GSAT-16 in the next 24 months.
 Developing GSAT-15 is part of the Indian Space Research Organization’s (ISRO) ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "India Okays Two New Communication Satellites".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "India Okays Two New Communication Satellites".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.